JonnoFTW/jonnoftw.github.com/_posts/2018-04-04-building-tensorflow-with-opencl-support-on-ubuntu-1604.md

 ## Overview

 In this post I will describe the steps required to get Tensorflow running with OpenCL on an AMD GPU.
-So lets get into it:

 ### Install AMDGPU-PRO Drivers